A01702321/ImageConverter/README.md

 Import FinalProject.zip file using Java IDE.
 Once imported open the project folder and run ImgConverter.java file from de the IDE.

 ## Option 2:

+Download and run the ImgConverter.jar file or export as .jar the project from any Java compiler/IDE.
+Java runtime environment might be need to run .jar extension files.